PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 > repositories.
 A container is the running instantiation of an image.
 We will be applying
 > this terminology consistently.

-You should now see `audit_service` listed as type process along with `adder_service`, `webapp` and `mongo`.
+You should now see `auditservice` listed as type process along with `adderservice`, `webapp` and `mongo`.
 Issue the `start all` command to Fuge to spin the system up.
 As before we can now see that Fuge has started our mongo container, both services and our front end:

 ![image](./images/auditservicerun.png)